 Having high-interest credit card debt is a major drain on your ability to build wealth or just to simply stop living paycheck to paycheck.
 If you're paying 20%+ interest each month, the game is stacked against you.

 For this approach, you would hold off on investing and then throw all of your extra money at your credit card debt until you don't owe another penny.
-As soon as your credit card debt-free, then start investing again up to the match with your employer 401k.
+As soon as your credit card is debt-free, then start investing again up to the match with your employer 401k.

 - Eliminates your high-interest debt fast